JarriagaG/demo-repo/README.md

 ## Local Development

-1. Open indexhtml in your browser.s
+1. Open indexhtml in your browser.sa